A Few Exceptions Worth Noting

 1. Do not add an apostrophe to form a plural.

-Exception: Lowercase letters.
+Exception: Individual letters.

-Example: There are two l’s and two a’s in the word llama.
+Example 1: There are two l’s and two a’s in the word llama.

 2. The words in a direct quotation should reflect the source exactly.